-The Council of the Real Property Law Section opposes HB 4732 for the following reasons:
+The Council of the Real Property Law Section opposes SB 815 for the following reasons:

-It appears that HB 4732 (the "Proposed Legislation") intends, within the context of the summary proceedings act, to extend the right to represent parties (in other words, to act as their lawyers) before the court to any "agent of the entity who has direct and personal knowledge of the facts of the dispute."
+SB 815 and its related House Bill, HB 4732 (the "Proposed Legislation") intend, within the context of the summary proceedings act, to extend the right to practice law before the court to any "manager" or "agent of the entity who has direct and personal knowledge of the facts of the dispute."
 Presumably this includes any property manager or contract agent familiar with the vendor or landlord's business records concerning payment.
 The proposed legislation conflicts with the fundamental public policy reflected in MCL 600.901, which states that "[n]o person is authorized to practice law in this state unless he complies with the requirements of the supreme court with regard thereto."

-The Section believes that the various obligations imposed upon attorneys by the Rules of Professional Conduct, and their status as officers of the court, bring an important level of professionalism to these proceedings as well as some basic assurance that the fundamental due process requirements of the Michigan Court Rules and the summary proceedings act are being honored.
+The Section believes that the requirements of the Michigan Supreme Court, the various obligations imposed upon attorneys by the Rules of Professional Conduct, and their status as officers of the court, bring an important level of professionalism to these proceedings as well as some basic assurance that the fundamental due process requirements of the Michigan Court Rules and the summary proceedings act are being honored.
 Unrestricted and typically unlicensed management "agents" are not bound by the Rules of Professional Conduct and are not likely to share an attorney's training, experience or concern regarding legal procedure.

-The Proposed Legislation (through its establishment of a \$3,000.00 cap) appears to be an effort to incorporate the relaxed representation criteria of the small claims division of the district court into the summary proceedings context.
+The Proposed Legislation (through its establishment of a \$3,000.00 cap on money judgments joined to their related claims for possession) appears to be an effort to incorporate the relaxed representation criteria of the small claims division of the district court into the summary proceedings context.
 It is important to consider, however, that summary proceedings involve legal interests far beyond the simple monetary interests involved in actions under MCL 600.8401 et seq.
-Eviction actions impact fundamental interests (for example, basic shelter), which in the residential context are subject to extensive statutory regulation.
-Forfeiture actions may determine legal and equitable title to real estate under land contract.
+Eviction actions impact fundamental interests (specifically, basic shelter).
+Furthermore, forfeiture actions determine legal and equitable title to real estate under land contract.
 In neither case does the "past due" amounts upon which these cases are commenced reflect the total economic or social value of the interests.
 These are not simply collection actions; the summary proceedings act and the Michigan Court Rules impose extensive due process requirements on summary proceedings (requirements that do not exist in small claim actions) because the right to possession is so important.